Birmingham Chamber of Commerce and Industry Building: Preservation efforts and future redevelopment

 Though an early example of John Madin's work in Birmingham, the Chamber of Commerce and Industry Building has outlived many of Madin's later works in the city, most notably the Brutalist Birmingham Central Library, which was demolished in 2016.
 Nevertheless, it too has faced threats of demolition.
 In 2016, a Certificate of Immunity from Listing was granted, effectively exempting the building from protection under heritage laws for five years.
-This decision was met with disappointment from the The Twentieth Century Society, who had hoped to see the building listed.
+This decision was met with disappointment from The Twentieth Century Society, who had hoped to see the building listed.

 In 2024 a more sympathetic proposal was put forward by Glancy Nicholls Architects, in collaboration with Mercia Real Estate, aimed at restoring and extending the structure.
 The plan includes the retention of the original building's character while introducing contemporary elements to ensure its long-term viability as a mixed-use commercial space.
 The plan was granted planning permission in February 2025.